 Fernandez fought her Republican colleagues who sought to limit the ability of sexual harassment and assault victims to report.
 Stating that, "We're blaming people."

-Fernandez has been an outspoken advocate of LGBT issues and helped form the Arizona State Legislature's LGBT Caucus.
+Fernandez has been an outspoken advocate of LGBTQ equality in the workplace, in housing, and more.
+She helped form the Arizona State Legislature's LGBTQ Caucus.

-Fernandez was a supporter of the successful Proposition 206 which raised Arizona's minimum wage.
+Fernandez was a supporter of the successful Proposition 206 which raised Arizona's minimum wage and is credited for propelling workers' wage growth and the economy through consumer spending.

 Fernandez has opposed the private prison system in Arizona supported by Governor Doug Ducey.
-She has challenged the governor's staff from her seat on the Appropriations Committee to justify the need to provide more prison beds.
+She has challenged the governor's staff from her seat on the Appropriations Committee.
+She supports efforts to reform sentencing for fair terms..

 Fernandez serves or has served on the Yuma Community Foundation, Board of the United Way of Yuma County, and Yuma Leadership.